eyaskin23/ReversiGame/readMe.md

   - java -jar Reversi.jar 7 capture capture
   - ###### Conditions
     - If a user decides to do a chained strategy with two of the same strategies, it will just call the one strategy as its strategy

+## EXTRA CREDIT (Square Reversi)

+New Classes I Made (No new interfaces):
+- ReversiSquare --> This is a new main class that takes in two square views instead of my original view
+  - This class takes in the same controllers and command line prompt as used from before.
+  - I decided to create a separate class for this method so that a user can toggle between configurations to switch between the two different types of games, (makes it easier for the user, instead of having to change the code in the main to support different views).
+- SquareView --> This is a new view class for my square board, implements the same interfaces
+  - had to make a new view class, so that the view could be setup differently, i used the same methods
+  - i also was able to use my same HexShape object and coordinate system, nothing caused issues while switching over
+- TextualSquareController
+  - Made a new controller to render the square board textual
+  - had to make a new class for this so that i could override the toString() method again
+- TextualSquareEntry
+  - this textual entry is a test for the textual board to see if the move works

+Model Implications
+- Added a boolean parameter to check whether a board was for a square implication or not
+- This makes it easier for users in the command line to run either game
+- I had to add a new check inside my board that ensures that the square view is now able to be even, but if the board is an instance of the original draw class than it makes sure that it still remains larger than 5 and is not even
+- I was able to use the functionality of most of my methods already written except for a few changes:
+  - had to update the constructor to only place 4 tiles for a square board

+Controller Implications
+- I used my same controller class from before
+- the only thing I changed was I took in my interface for the view parameter instead of my original DrawUtils view.

+Testing
+- Added more tests for the square view in my existing tests classes to cover all cases covered by the new view
+- ran the game with both AI Players/Humans to make sure functioning was correct
+- wrote more tests in my ExampleCaptureStrategies / ExampleDrawTests / ExampleBoardTests / ExampleGoForCorners /
+ExampleReadOnlyTests
+- created tests for my textual entries as well

+General Observations
+- My classes were not too coupled, and it was overall easy to implement a new view into existing code
+- Changes primarily involved updating instances of the original view to use the ReversiView interface.
+- Creation of a new view for the square board was straightforward, and overall integration was smooth.